South Carolina Tennis Patrons Foundation

 Belton, SC 29627

-Operation hours of the museums are: Thursday and Friday 10am to 4pm and Saturday 10am to 2pm
+Operation hours of the museums are: Wednesday/Thursday 9am to 2pm, Friday 9am to 4pm and

 South Carolina Tennis Patrons Foundation Board and Trustees

 Immediate Past Chairman - Al Marshall

 Player Grants Committee Chair